 - Friday 16 August, 9am-4pm

 Alternatively, if you have any questions please send an email to: email@example.com or have a look at the Which University Guide to Clearing 2019 for helpful advice about clearing.

-Our highly experienced and dedicated careers team are available to provide specialist careers advice and consultation to students.
-In addition, a personal adviser from the local Cambridgeshire Young Peoples’ Service visits the College to give advice on the many careers and course opportunities available to you.
-We arrange a large number of careers events, and you will have the opportunity to hear talks from a variety of employers as well as universities and other institutions offering courses in higher education.
+The Careers team, led by Head of Careers, Bekki Clark, are highly experienced and dedicated careers staff who are available to provide specialist careers advice and consultation to our students.
+They arrange a large number of careers events, and you will have the opportunity to hear talks from a variety of employers as well as universities and other institutions offering courses in higher education.

 However, it is entirely correct that students who are talented in music, art, drama and creative skills choose subjects that play to their strengths.

 On leaving the College, our students enter a wide range of careers, including accountancy, banking, engineering, the retail trade, laboratory work, health and social services, and computer work.
 If you wish to continue formal education after A level courses, there is a wide variety of courses and institutions from which to choose.
 For most students the process of researching opportunities and making choices will need to take place during Year 12, in readiness for applications to higher education early in Year 13.
 Each year over 90% of our students enter degree courses, with over 30% taking the opportunity for a gap year between Hills Road and higher education to broaden their experience.
 Information evenings for parents are arranged concerning UCAS applications, gap year activities and higher education finance as well as a mock interview programme for students (organised in conjunction with the Association of Parents' and Friends').